danielepantaleone/BlueConnect/README.md

         .store(in: &subscriptions)

     // The following will try to establish a connection to a BLE peripheral for at most 60 seconds.
-    // If the connection cannot be stablished withing the specified amount of time, the connection
+    // If the connection cannot be stablished within the specified amount of time, the connection
-    // attempt is dropped and an notified by raising an appropriate error.
+    // attempt is dropped and notified by raising an appropriate error.
 If the connection is not
     // established then nothing is advertised on the combine publisher. try await centralManagerProxy.connect(
         peripheral: peripheral,